 About Nashville Real Estate

-Even in 2012 Nashville Tennessee is still a comparatively stable real estate market which is bucking the national trend.
+Even in the recent past of 2012 Nashville Tennessee was still a comparatively stable real estate market which is bucking the national trend.
 The Nashville real estate values are slowly growing at around 0-4% a year and in certain new subdivisions and communities the appreciation rate is much much higher.

-All though the buyers market is still fairly strong the Nashville real estate market still shows signs of a steady growth.
+In 2015 the market for homes in Nashville has changed and now the city is seeing record growth and it's once a gain a sellers market.
 If you would like any of the sold data for a subdivision or area make sure you use the form below to contact us.

 Supply of Homes Reduced

-Recent statistics are showing a continued growth even though the appreciation rate has dropped as the market has shifted from the sellers market of the last 3 years to more of a buyers market.
-This does not mean that homes are being "given" away.
-Sellers in the current Nashville real estate market are seeing that the time on the market is being extended to more like 80 days as opposed to 20-40 days in the recent past.
+In 2012 statistics are showed a continued growth even though the appreciation rate had dropped as the market has shifted from the sellers market of the previous 3 years to more of a buyer's market.
+This does not mean that homes were being "given" away.
+Sellers in the current Nashville real estate market are seeing that the time on the market are being reduced to days and hours in some cases!

 Growth of Nashville